JulianKlug/stroke-receptive-fields/README.md

 #### MRI Pre-processing

 1. Align position and orientation of the native non-betted CT to the CT-MNI template (derived from Clinical toolbox for SPM: clinical_setorigin) [matlab/mri_coreg_normalisation_wrapper.m]
-2. Co-register T2-MRI sequences to skull-stripped native CT sequences (as implemented by SPM12) and apply this transformation to the lesion labels [matlab/mri_coreg_normalisation_wrapper.m]
+2. Co-register T2-MRI sequences to non skull-stripped native CT sequences (as implemented by SPM12) and apply this transformation to the lesion labels [matlab/mri_coreg_normalisation_wrapper.m]
     - cost function: normalized mutual information
 3. Align and co-register the native non-betted CT to the CT-MNI template and apply to the co-registered T2-MRI and lesion label obtained from above (derived from Clinical toolbox for SPM: clinical_setorigin)
 4. Normalize non-betted native CT to the CT-MNI template and apply this transformation to the T2-MRI and lesion label obtained from the prior step. [matlab/mri_coreg_normalisation_wrapper.m]